OpenPrinting/libcups/README.md

 [![Coverity Scan](https://img.shields.io/coverity/scan/24180)](https://scan.coverity.com/projects/michaelrsweet-libcups)

 > *Note:* This is a major release update of the CUPS library that breaks both
-> binary and source compatibility with prior releases of CUPS.
+> binary and source compatibility with the 1.x and 2.x releases of CUPS.

 The CUPS library (libcups) provides a common C API for HTTP/HTTPS and IPP communications on Unix®-like operating systems and Microsoft Windows®.
 It is